The person at the center of this case

 Start here

 Fernando Grijalva is wanted for allegedly embezzling over $3 million from a computer supplies subsidiary in Boca Raton, Florida between 2002 and 2003 by issuing fraudulent invoices under a bogus company name.
 A federal warrant was issued on December 12, 2003, charging him with mail fraud and bank fraud, and he is also wanted for violating probation on an unrelated 2001 grand theft charge.
-Grijalva is believed to be in Ecuador but may travel to Las Vegas or Miami, making his apprehension a priority for federal authorities.
+Grijalva is believed to be in Ecuador and may travel to Las Vegas or Miami, making his apprehension a priority for federal authorities.

 Try asking